pallets/click/docs/python3.rst

 Python 3, the encoding detection is done in the interpreter and on Linux and certain other operating systems its encoding handling is problematic.

-The biggest source of frustration is that click scripts invoked by init systems (sysvinit, upstart, systemd, etc.), deployment tools (salt, puppet), or cron jobs (cron) will refuse to work unless a Unicode locale is exported.
+The biggest source of frustration is that Click scripts invoked by init systems (sysvinit, upstart, systemd, etc.), deployment tools (salt, puppet), or cron jobs (cron) will refuse to work unless a Unicode locale is exported.

-If click encounters such an environment it will prevent further execution to force you to set a locale.
-This is done because click cannot know about the state of the system once it's invoked and restore the values before Python's Unicode handling kicked in.
+If Click encounters such an environment it will prevent further execution to force you to set a locale.
+This is done because Click cannot know about the state of the system once it's invoked and restore the values before Python's Unicode handling kicked in.